Can new climate finance numbers clear fog around $100 billion goal?

 The methodology would exclude money raised by developing countries, avoid counting funding more than once, and encourage the most effective use of the finance.

-"It's a useful step in the right direction," Gaspar-Martins said, emphasising that the poorest countries had been calling for such an exercise for some time.
+"It's a useful step in the right direction," Gaspar-Martins said, emphasizing that the poorest countries had been calling for such an exercise for some time.

 CONTROVERSIAL FIGURES